allthingslinux/code-of-conduct/README.md

 2.2.a - Chat Quality

 Avoid spam, low-effort or “brainrot” messages (often abbreviated to LQ or low quality), incoherent text, animal sounds, disruptive speech, or otherwise obnoxious behavior.
 Contribute meaningfully and with substantial value.
+These are some common examples.
+* Any sort of classic copy and paste brainrot, such as "erm what the sigma", or anyother late stage brainrot.
+* Low thought single word message spam, like "guh" or "Chat!".
+* Caps lock messages.
+* Deliberate misspelling, such as "I forgor" and "He cookd".

 2.2.b – Voice Channels